Evaluating Robustness of Large Language Models Against Multilingual Typographical Errors: Abstract

 \section{Abstract}

 Large language models (LLMs) are increasingly deployed in multilingual, real-world applications with user inputs -- naturally introducing \emph{typographical errors} (typos).
 Yet most benchmarks assume clean input, leaving the robustness of LLMs to typos across languages largely underexplored.
 To address this gap, we introduce \textbf{\algorithmname}, a multilingual typo generation algorithm that simulates human-like errors based on language-specific keyboard layouts and typing behavior.
 We evaluate 18 open-source LLMs across three model families and five downstream tasks spanning language inference, multi-choice question answering, mathematical reasoning, and machine translation tasks.
 Our results show that typos consistently degrade performance, particularly in generative tasks and those requiring reasoning -- while the natural language inference task is comparatively more robust.
 Instruction tuning improves clean-input performance but may increase brittleness under noise.
 We also observe language-dependent robustness: high-resource languages are generally more robust than low-resource ones, and translation from English is more robust than translation into English.
 Our findings underscore the need for noise-aware training and multilingual robustness evaluation.
-We make our code and data publicly available.\footnote{\href{https://github.com/mainlp/Multypo-Eval}{https://github.com/mainlp/Multypo-Eval}}
+We release a Python package for \algorithmname and make the source code publicly available at \url{https://github.com/cisnlp/multypo}.